Fantom-foundation/Carmen/README.md

 # How to Use
-Carmen is configured for the scheme to use, and if historical data are retained or not.
-The Merkle-Patricia-Trie compatible scheme is called S5, and it can be either Archive or non-Archive (LiveDB).

-A state of the blockchain may be updated always only at the head of the chain, and it is stored in the LiveDB.
+Schema S5 is the only schema compatible with Merkle-Patricia Tries.
+Carmen enables always LiveDB to keep the state of the last block.
-The state becomes verbatim as part of a block once appended to the blockchain via the new block.
-If the Archive mode is enabled, the state of the last block is appended to the archive and it can be retrieved later.
-If the Archive is not configured, only the head state is available.
-LiveDB is enabled all the time, while the Archive is tentative.
+ArchiveDB can be enabled to retain historical data.
+If ArchiveDB is enabled, the state of the last block is appended to the archive for later retrieval.

-As a blockchain is a sequence of blocks where each contains a set of transactions, the API is oriented to creation and retrieval of transactions within blocks.
-Carmen provides an API for accessing both Live and Archive databases to append new blocks to the blockchain and to query history for previous blocks.
+The Carmen interface is loosely related to the go-ethereum's StateDB interface, though it differs w.r.t. block management and transaction management.
+The functionality contains creating, opening, and closing an instance of Carmen.
+In addition, we have getter/setter operations for the state (Balance/Nonce/Code/Storage) and other operations related to scoping (e.g., Snapshots).

 ## LiveDB

-The current state can be updated or queried via a new block.
-Two forms of APIs are provided:
+Below is an example that creates a new account and adds 100 units to the balance:

 <details>
     <summary>Functional style API</summary>